 How to Make Apple Cider Sangria

-- Slice the oranges and apples, with the peels on, then place them in a large pitcher or punch bowl.
+- Slice the oranges and apples, with the peels on.
+Place the orange slices, apple and pomegranates in a large pitcher or punch bowl.

 - Add the pomegranate seeds and cinnamon sticks to the pitcher next.

 - Pour the wine, apple cider and orange liquor into the pitcher then add the apple butter and stir well until everything is combined.

 - Place the pitcher in the fridge to chill for at least 3 hours.
 The longer the fruit can infuse with the sangria the better, so several hours or even overnight is great.

 - Cinnamon sugar rim: Right before serving, rim your glasses with lemon and dip in cinnamon sugar.

 - Serve: Fill wine glasses with ice and then pour sangria 3/4 of the way full.
 Top them off with club soda or spicy ginger beer and top with extra fruit and a cinnamon stick garnish.

 Prefer to Watch Instead of Read?

 Variations and Substitutions